CarlosChicata/privacy_engineering_udacity/README.md

 ### Atlantis privacy-protected voting app
 **General description**

-This is project associate with _"Implementing privacy in software engineering"_ section.
+This is project associated with _"Implementing privacy in software engineering"_ section.
 You need to finish a voting app for atlantis city, but you need to add in this app privacy features to achieve the agreement and generate a safed voting in this city.

 **Points to highlight**